-As you approach Dynjandi from the road, you will be greeted by the thundering noises of this mighty cascade as it falls down 100-metres, fanning out at the bottom and creating the unique pyramid-shape for which it is famous.
+As you approach Dynjandi from the road, you will be greeted by the thundering noises of this mighty cascade as it falls down 328 ft (100 m), fanning out at the bottom and creating the unique pyramid shape for which it is famous.

-Close to the falls, is the town of Hrafnseyri, where you can find the restored turf house of Jón Sigurðsson, the leader of the 19th-century Icelandic independence movement.
-You can also drive further north and visit the quirky Nonsense Museum in Flateyri village or Holtsfjara beach, a white, sandy beach, which is great for building sand castles.
+Close to the waterfalls is the town of Hrafnseyri, where you can find the restored turf house of Jón Sigurðsson, the leader of the 19th-century Icelandic independence movement.
+You can also drive further north and visit the quirky Nonsense Museum in Flateyri village or Holtsfjara beach, a white, sandy beach, which is great for building sandcastles.

 Your accommodation tonight will either be in the village of Flateyri or the nearby town of Ísafjörður.